All GLP-1 medications from licensed 503A compounding pharmacies Browse Products

 Off-Label Use

 While Ozempic is FDA-approved for type 2 diabetes, its use for PCOS is off-label.
-However, off-label prescribing is common and legal when supported by clinical evidence and physician judgment.
+But off-label prescribing is common and legal when supported by clinical evidence and physician judgment.
 A growing number of endocrinologists and reproductive specialists are incorporating semaglutide into their PCOS treatment protocols .

 Frequently Asked Questions